 The Licensor was also granted a preemptive right to acquire such shares or other equity securities that may be issued from time to time by us while Licensor remains the owner of any equity securities of our company.
 Further, if we issue equity securities at a price per share that is less than the price paid by purchasers in a transaction for aggregate consideration of at least \$5,000,000 (the "Investment Price"), then the number of shares owned by the Licensor will be increased upon such issuance.
-The amount of the increase will be determined by multiplying the number of shares of our common stock then owned by the Licensor by a fraction; the numerator of which will be equal to the number of shares of our common stock outstanding immediately after the issuance of additional shares of our common stock, and the denominator of which will be equal to the sum of (i) the number of shares of our common stock outstanding immediately prior to the issuance of additional shares of our common stock plus (ii) the number of shares of our common stock which the aggregate consideration for the total number of additional shares of our common stock so issued would purchase at the Investment Price.
+The amount of the increase will be determined by multiplying the number of shares of our common stock then owned by the Licensor by a fraction; the numerator of which will be equal to the number of shares of our common stock outstanding immediately after the issuance of additional shares of our common stock, and the denominator of which will be equal to the sum of (i) the number of shares of our common stock which the aggregate consideration for additional shares of our common stock which the aggregate consideration for the total number of shares of our common stock which the aggregate consideration for the total number of additional shares of our common stock so issued would purchase at the Investment Price.

 There are certain license fees and milestone payments required to be paid for the licensing of the AL001 technology, pursuant to the terms of the Standard Exclusive License Agreements with Sublicensing Terms, both effective July 2, 2018 (the "AL001 License Agreements") with the licensor and the University of South Florida.
 In addition, a royalty payment of 3% is required pursuant to License #18110 while License #18111 requires a royalty payment of 1.5% on net sales of products developed from the licensed technology.
-For the two AL001 licenses, in the aggregate, we were required to pay initial license fees of \$50,000 no later than July 31, 2018, and \$150,000 no later than October 31, 2018.
-As an additional licensing fee, the Licensor is entitled to receive that number of shares of common stock equal to 3% of the sum of the total number of issued and outstanding shares.
+For the two AL001 licenses, in the aggregate, we were required to pay initial licensing fee, the Licensor is entitled to receive that number of shares of common stock equal to 3% of the sum of the total number of issued and outstanding shares.
 Additionally, we are required to pay milestone payments on the due dates to the licensor for the license of the technology, as follows: